open-ce/open-ce-builder/README.md

 These packages will work on Power9 or Power10, but not on Power8.

-### FIPS Compliant Packages
-#### Building FIPS Compliant Packages

-One can build Open-CE packages that are FIPS compliant by providing `--fips` option to `open-ce build env` command.
-When this option is provided, Open-CE Builder builds [`envs/openssl-env.yaml`](https://github.com/open-ce/open-ce/blob/main/envs/openssl-env.yaml) internally and then builds the provided Open-CE environment file for which the build is requested.
-FIPS compliant `openssl` and `cryptography` conda packages are built by `openssl-env.yaml` and then other Open-CE packages are built using these two packages.

-#### Installing FIPS Compliant Packages

-The system where FIPS compliant packages are to be installed must have Redhat's `openssl` and `openssl-libs` packages installed.
-These can be installed using `yum install openssl openssl-libs openssl-devel`.

-Once FIPS complaint Open-CE packages are installed in a conda environment, ensure that the conda environment contains  `openssl` and `cryptography` also from the same conda channel.

 ### FFMPEG with reduced codecs and openssl

 One can build Open-CE packages with ffmpeg in two ways:

   - Provide `--build-ffmpeg` option to the `open-ce build env` command.
 When this option is provided, Open-CE Builder builds [`envs/ffmpeg-env.yaml`](https://github.com/open-ce/open-ce/blob/main/envs/ffmpeg-env.yaml) internally and then builds the provided Open-CE environment file for which the build is requested.

-  - Provide `--fips` option to the `open-ce build env` command.
-This will use the `openssl-env.yaml`, which includes `ffmpeg` by default.

 ### Building within a container